gordonfreemanfree/e2eTesting/README.md

 7. Surface area 5?: setPaused to true - expecting success
 8. Surface area 5/9: Try to mint while isPaused is true - expecting error

+`noobTokenMinting.test.ts`

+1. Surface area 8: checking that zkAppVerificationKey gets deployed correctly - expecting success
+2. Surface area 6: mintWithMina 1 tokens but balance is 0 - expecting error
+3. Surface area 6: sending one 1 Mina to zkAppAddress - expecting success
+4. Surface area 6: try to mint now that the balance is 1 - expecting success

 ## Runtime

 ## How to build